|Did this page help you? Yes | No | Tell us about it...|

 An HTML-coded button to provide an easy and secure way for US-based, IRS-certified 501(c)3 nonprofit organizations to solicit donations.

 An AWS standard for compute CPU and memory.
-This measure enables you to evaluate the CPU capacity of different Amazon EC2 instance types.
+This measure enables you to evaluate the CPU capacity of different EC2 instance types.

 In Amazon EC2, this is simply an instance.
 Other AWS services use the term EC2 instance to distinguish these instances from other types of instances they support.